Click on the “Start” and “Save display model as…” tabs to save the display model with newly created layers and the corresponding settings.

 |Limit to viewport||

 Select “Trim to viewport” to draw object data based on the current viewport.
 If you reduce the size of the view, objects outside the viewport will no longer be visible.Deactivate the “Trim to viewport” option to draw all object data without cropping.
-When you shrink the view, objects outside the viewport are visible and can be used as context for creating another illustration.
+When you shrink the view, objects outside the viewport are visible and can be used as context for creating another graphic.

 Leave the checkmark set and make sure that all data is visible in the window when saving the display model.